mach-composer/mach-composer-cli/docs/src/tutorial/aws/step-6-create-mach-stack.md

-# Step 5.
+# Step 6.
 Create your MACH stack

+## 1. Create MACH configuration file

 To create a new MACH configuration file, run